sergeiudris/js-ipfs/readme.txt

-i am js-ipfs - IPFS implementation in JavaScript
+i am js-ipfs program and library - IPFS implementation in JavaScript

 install me from cli